DM$^2$: Decentralized Multi-Agent Reinforcement Learning for Distribution Matching: Convergence Proof Details

 \begin{proof} Let us begin by rewriting $J(\bm{\pi})$ in terms of action \textit{mismatches}.

 This formulation allows us to apply the Union Bound:

 \end{proof}

-Theorem \ref{theorem_convergence} makes clear the relationship between the multi-agent imitation learning objective and the single-agent imitation learning objective.
-This is important because each term of $L(\bm{\pi})$ corresponds to an individual agent's loss in our independent GAIL learning algorithm.
+Theorem \ref{theorem_amo} relates the multi-agent imitation learning objective to a sum over single-agent imitation learning objectives.
+This is important because each agent updates independently to improves its own learning objective in our setting.
 Note also that the additive form of $L(\bm{\pi})$ is similar to the value factorization assumptions made by algorithms like VDN \citep{sunehag18vdn}.

-Lemma \ref{lemma:guan} states that a single agent $i$ updating its policy to improve its own GAIL loss is equivalent to increasing the expected action reward $r_{\phi_i}(s, a)$, where the expectation over states is with respect to some updated state visitation distribution $\rho^{t+1}$ (Equation \ref{eq:guan}).

-It is difficult to say anything directly about the expected reward of agent $j \neq i$, $\E_{s \sim \rho^{t+1}} [r(s, a_j)]$, as $\rho^{t+1}$ may be a state distribution over which agent $j$ makes more mistakes (i.e. taking actions that don't match the expert's).
-While in general agent $j$'s expected reward may decrease due to agent $i$'s update, we show that under the following conditions, agent $i$'s update increases a lower bound to $L(\bm{\pi})$ that is independent of the state distribution.
+It is difficult to say anything directly about the expected action-matching reward of agent $j \neq i$, $\E_{s \sim \rho^{t+1}} [\mathds{1}_{a_j = a_j}^E(s)]$, as $\rho^{t+1}$ may be a state distribution over which agent $j$ makes more mistakes (i.e. taking actions that don't match the expert's).
+While in general agent $j$'s expected reward may decrease due to agent $i$'s update, we show that under Assumptions \ref{condition:ergodicity_strong} and \ref{assump:action_match}, agent $i$'s update increases a lower bound to $L(\bm{\pi})$ that is independent of the state distribution.

 \corlwrbound* \begin{proof} The proof follows from the definition of $L(\bm{\pi})$ and that for all $s \in S$, and all $\rho$ encountered in training, $\rho(s) > \epsilon$. \end{proof}

 \begin{observation} $L_\epsilon(\bm{\pi})$ is bounded by